graffic/assignment-clickmechanic/README.md

 The view command output could be better with a legend and perhaps some info about the products.

 The `CLI` itself could be better unit tested.
 In the end I focused more in the end to end test that runs a script.

+Code style is not very homogeneous.
+You will see that with return values (explicit/implicit array), and method calls.
+Some more rdoc would not hurt.